Reviews You Can Rely On

 Our Verdict

 The sturdy Victorinox Swiss Classic is made in Switzerland by the same company that produces the famous Swiss army knife.
 Their reputation for reliability and practicality is represented well here in this eight-inch chef's knife.
 Though it's not winning any awards for upscale aesthetics, this tried-and-true chef knife never let us down throughout our testing.
-Its nylon handle may not look like much, but it provided excellent grip and security no matter what we were chopping.
-Across all our months of intensive testing in the kitchen and measurements in the lab, the Victorinox proved to be one of our favorite knives of the bunch and comes at an extremely attractive price.
+Its nylon handle may not look like much, but it provided excellent grip and security no matter what we chopped.
+Across all our months of intensive testing in the kitchen and measurements in the lab, the Victorinox proved to be one of our favorite chef's knives and comes at an extremely attractive price.

 REASONS TO BUY